 Also, look into the ongoing maintenance and insurance costs.
 You don’t want something like your utility bill or flood insurance to come as a shock.

-Sufficed to say, though, buying a second home should never feel like a financial risk.
+Suffice it to say, though, buying a second home should never feel like a financial risk.
 If it does, that just means you need to wait until your budget is ready.

-3. Explore Your Mortgage Options
+3. Explore Mortgage Options

-If you do decide to explore your options for second-home mortgages, know that the government won’t help you.
+If you do decide to explore your options for second-home mortgages, know that the government loans won’t help you.
 For example, as amazing as FHA loans are, you can’t use them for any home that isn’t going to be your primary residence.

 Instead, you’ll need to apply for a conventional mortgage, which will mean a higher down payment and lower debt-to-income ratio in order to qualify.
 If you are still paying for your first mortgage, expect income requirements to be higher, too.
 Conventional loans also require a credit score of at least 620.